Icinga 2

 Main Features

-SigNoz offers a range of key features that make it an ideal choice for organizations seeking to improve their monitoring and logging capabilities.
-These features include:
+Octopussy offers a range of features that make it an ideal solution for monitoring and logging, including:

 Installation Guide

-1. Download the SigNoz installation package from the official website.
+Download the Octopussy installation package from the official website and follow the installation instructions:

 Technical Specifications